Alex Corina: Politics

 Between 1980 and 1983 Alex was elected to Bradford City Council as a Labour Councillor for Wibsey Ward.

 On 5 August 1983, after leading the National Union of Public Employees' Bradford Health Service Branch during the health workers' dispute of 1981–82, Corina led the Thornton View Hospital Occupation campaigning against the closure of the 82 bed long-stay geriatric hospital as branch secretary.
 The occupation lasted for over 2 years and was one of the longest ever hospital occupations.

 On 3 May 2007, Corina stood for election as a City Councillor for the ward of Cressington, as an Independent, in the Liverpool Council election, 2007.
 He gained 316 votes.
-Corina also publicly endorsed a campaign for a referendum on an elected Mayor for Liverpool.